OutSystems/docs-odc/src/eap/configuration-management/secure-gateway.md

 There are two components to the Secure Gateways feature.

 * The server component, **Secure Gateway**.
 There is one instance of Server Gateway for each stage in your organization.
 By default a Secure Gateway is inactive and you activate it in ODC Portal.
 * The client component, **Cloud Connector**.
 You use the configuration generated on activating a Secure Gateway to run Cloud Connector on system(s) in your private network(s).
 Your apps connect to the endpoints through a secure tunnel established between the endpoints and a Secure Gateway.
+The Cloud Connector requires only outbound access to the internet in the private network(s) in which it's running.

 Common use cases include accessing data through a private REST API service and making requests to internal services (SMTP, SMB, NFS,..).